 ARTICLE 6: TRAINING PROCESS

 6.1.
-If necessary, funds shall be allocated by the Board upon recommendation of the CFO or his equivalent officer for the purpose of conducting an orientation program or workshop to operationalize this Manual.
+If necessary, funds shall be allocated by the Board upon the recommendation of the CFO or his equivalent officer for the purpose of conducting an orientation program or workshop to operationalize this manual.

 6.2.
 A director shall, before assuming as such, be required to attend a seminar on corporate governance which shall be conducted by a duly recognized private or government institute.